Scoobi-doge/Scoobi-doge.github.io/README.md

 In most cases, the modification of a protocol, vetted and then voted through on-chain Scoobi-Doge protocol governance can be accessed by using GT that are automatically linked due to smart contracts.
 The project team maintenance task will remain in any case to apply the changes or hire someone who will.

-Scoobi-Doge token allows its holders to vote on decisions pertaining to the decentralized finance (DeFi) protocol that the decentralized stablecoin DAI runs on.
+Scoobi-Doge token allows its holders to vote on decisions about the decentralized finance (DeFi) protocol that the decentralized stablecoin DAI runs on.

 ## 🤳 Tik Tok Marketing